brianr747/SFC_models/RoadToVersion1.rst

 that the *sfc_models* will evolve considerably as it used by others, but this Version 1.0 will act as a base implementation that matches the book documentation.

+As will be seen, very few features will be added.

 There will be a "book" branch created for the source code.
 In this book branch, functionality will be frozen to match what is within the book.
 User code developed against the code in this branch will see a frozen *sfc_models* API.
 The only